-It’s cold outside; we know that.
-In fact, Sunday 4/14 was the first day in history that the Twins had to postpone their game against the Mets, due to inclement weather.
-Besides the temperature, the reality is that there are about 100 days away from the hottest day of the year, and we don’t want you to wait until then to give your A/C a Tune-Up!
+It’s cold outside, we know that.
+In fact, Sunday 4/14/2013 was the first day in history that the Twins had to postpone their game against the Mets, due to inclement weather.
+Besides the temperature, the reality is that there are only 100 days left until the hottest days of the year, and we don’t want you to wait until then to give your A/C a Tune-Up!

-As soon as the temperature rises a little bit, we advise you to service your central air system to avoid repairs when it’s the hottest and prices are at their highest in the season.
+As soon as the temperature rises, we advise you to service your central air system to avoid repairs when it’s the hottest and prices are at their highest in the season.
 By calling Standard Heating as soon as it gets warmer, you will avoid any wait around at all.
 Being proactive pays off when you call Standard Heating & Air Conditioning and the largest crew of NATE-certified technicians in the Twin Cities.
 We are confident we can serve you best!

 What happens to the warranty if I don’t service my A/C?
 By not maintaining your equipment regularly, you run the risk of losing the manufacturer’s warranty.